Euro zone bonds rebound as market searches for stable ground

 But with top officials from EU paymaster Germany ripping into the European Central Bank over loans to Greek banks and calling for it to hold a referendum on bailout terms, Athens’ position within the currency bloc is in the balance.

 This uncertainty may make it difficult for markets to find a firmer footing in the coming weeks, say traders.
-Greek 10-year yields bucked the broader trend on Friday, rising 14 bps to 10.70 percent.
-(Reporting by John Geddie; Editing by Anirban Nag and Ralph Boulton)
+Greek 10-year yields were broadly unchanged on Friday at 10.52 percent.